 More Parking for a Growing Student Body

-Wake Tech, Main Campus Parking
+Wake Technical Community College, Main Campus Parking

 Wake Technical Community College

-As lead designer, McAdams is currently in the process of closing out a number of renovations and expansions to numerous existing parking lots throughout the +/- 103-acre main campus for the college.
+As lead designer, McAdams is currently in the process of closing out a number of renovations and expansions to numerous existing parking lots throughout the +/- 103-acre main campus for the College.
 A brief summary of these renovations are as follows: